My friend Catherine, after reviewing various meta-analyses,

 And 20 points on math sounds right to me, too, though we're trying for more.

-30 points applied to the 1600-point SAT math and reading sections is confirmed in this report.
+30 points applied to the 1600-point SAT math and reading sections is confirmed in

 Test-prep programs generally include three elements: a review of test content, practice on test questions, and orientation to the format of the test.
 In 2009, in cooperation with NACAC, Mr. Briggs reviewed three national data sets and found the average effect of commercial coaching is positive, but slight.
 Test-score bumps were more in the neighborhood of 30 points (on a 1,600-point scale at the time), far from what some in the industry claim.
 He does point out that there may be specific programs that are more effective than others, but evidence to support that is weak.